-Supervisors may also use the information in Section 6.3 of this handbook (the CPSC Handbook for Playground Safety) to determine the suitability of the equipment for the children they are supervising. t is important to recognize that preschool-age children require more attentive supervision on playgrounds than older children.”
+Supervisors may also use the information in the CPSC Handbook for Playground Safety to determine the suitability of the equipment for the children they are supervising.
+It is important to recognize that preschool-age children require more attentive supervision on playgrounds than older children.”
 Shipman also says signs have importance too.
 “Playgrounds should be signed,” she says.
 “Signs should give information about:

 - The age of the intended users

 - Rules that apply to the park and equipment

 - How to report damage, vandalism, accidents”

 Shipman goes on to say that, “signs are particularly important where you know the public will be utilizing the facility and are expected to essentially supervise themselves.”
 Most people involved in the playground industry recommend following ASTM and Consumer Product and Safety Commission guidelines.
 The CPSC Handbook on Playground Safety provides detailed information about surfacing, maintenance checklists, and answers other questions with regard to building and maintaining a playground.